unixunion/deblox-deployer/README.md

 All events are published to the following reporting queue:
 * deblox.reports

-Any message from the bus which containes a reply-address will be sent the result of the command.
+Also note that ALL messages which contain a reply-address will be sent the result of the command.
+This does NOT occur for 'publish' events, only 'sent' events.

 ## Blueprint